giovanni-venturelli/ng-jvx-multiselect/projects/ng-jvx-multiselect/README.md

 ```
 #### *ngJvxSelectionTemplate
 This directive works exactly as the `ngJvxOptionsTemplate` except it defines the selection template.
-It only works for non multiple selects.
+It only works for non-multiple selects.

 #### ngJvxDisabledOption
 This directive disables the selection of the host option.